About UsConditions Of UseFinancingPrivacyTerms Of SalesService & SupportSearchHome PageSpecials & Promotions

 The bubble-pack insulation had a low insulating value compared to the polyurethane panels and the XPS board.

-it's cost benefit was the poorest of all insulating materials tested.
+It's cost benefit was the poorest of all insulating materials tested.

 The more common 50 mm of extruded polystyrene insulation had an RSI value similar to published data for the material.